farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 ```

 #### 8. Compute store-weighted price for each SKU in each week
-Remember our sales data is store-level and collected weekly.
-In order to predict total sales from all stores, we need to have a price index for each week across all stores.We use the formulation to compute: (For each sku and each week) Summation of the price in each store*sales in each store / total sales in all stores.
+Remember our sales data is on store-level and collected weekly.
+In order to predict total sales from all stores, we need to have a weighted price for all stores at each week.
+We use this formulation to compute the weighted pric of each sku at each week: Summation of the price in each store*sales in each store / total sales in all stores.
 **- Parameter :**
 ``cleaned_df``: a full data frame of weekly sales data, upc information, and other new variables (``unit_price``, ``sales``, and ``prom``)
 **- Return :**